maxf/waterfall/README.md

 - don't use a script, read photo metadata from browser
 - infinite scroll for calendar
 - make it work online (not just locally)

+### Done

+- Wrong order of photos for a specific day